 Remember, you can sell your loans on the secondary market only if there is a buyer.

-Unfortunately, very many investors make a big thinking mistake when it comes to ratings.
-Many investors assume that more risk, necessarily means more return.
+Unfortunately, many investors make mistake when it comes to ratings.
+Many investors assume that more risk necessarily means more return.
 In some cases, it is claimed (or hoped) that the higher defaults on ratings are justified by the higher interest rates.
-Unfortunately, this is a completely wrong assumption.
+Unfortunately, this is a fundamentally wrong assumption.

 Have you ever seen interest rates of 100% for a consumer loan?

 Therefore, it makes more sense not to invest at all in the loans with the worst ratings, which are the loans with the ratings "F" and "HR" on Bondora.
-Instead, you should rather invest in loans whose ratings hover around the average.
-At Bondora, these would be the B, C, D and E ratings.
+Instead, you should rather invest in loans whose ratings are close to average.
+At Bondora, these would be the ratings B, C, D and E.

 Maximum investment per borrower

-After you have set Portfolio Pro, you should check after 2 to 3 days in which loans have been invested.
+After you have set Portfolio Pro, you should check your invested loans after 2 to 3 days.
 In no case should you check every hour whether loans have been invested in.

-Successful P2P investors have understood that P2P loans are about generating sustainable returns.
-P2P loans are not a quick way to get rich overnight.
+Successful P2P investors have understood that P2P lendings is about generating sustainable returns.
+P2P lending is not a quick way to get rich overnight.

-If after 2 to 3 days nothing has happened, you may want to think about adjusting your settings.
+If nothing has happened after 2 to 3 days, you may want to think about adjusting your settings.